High-order linearly implicit structure-preserving exponential integrators for the nonlinear Schr\"odinger equation: Acknowledgments

 \section{Acknowledgments}

-Chaolong Jiang's work is partially supported by the National Natural Science Foundation of China (Grant No. 11901513), and the Yunnan Province Basic Research Project (No.202001AT070066) and the Science and Technology Innovation Team on Applied Mathematics in Universities of Yunnan.
-Jin Cui's work is partially supported by the High Level Talents Research Foundation Project of Nanjing Vocational College of Information Technology (Grant No. YB20200906) and the Foundation of Jiangsu Key Laboratory for Numerical Simulation of Large Scale Complex Systems (Grant No. 202102).
-Xu Qian's work is partially supported by the National Natural Science Foundation of China (Grant No. 11971481).
+The authors would like to express sincere gratitude to the referees for their insightful comments and suggestions.
+This work is supported by the National Natural Science Foundation of China (Grant Nos.
+11901513, 11971481, 12071481), the National Key R\&D Program of China (Grant No. 2020YFA0709800), the Natural Science Foundation of Hunan (Grant Nos.
+2021JJ40655, 2021JJ20053), the Yunnan Fundamental Research Projects (Nos.
+202101AT070208, 202001AT070066, 202101AS070044), the High Level Talents Research Foundation Project of Nanjing Vocational College of Information Technology (Grant No. YB20200906), and the Foundation of Jiangsu Key Laboratory for Numerical Simulation of Large Scale Complex Systems (Grant No. 202102).
+Jiang and Cui are in particular grateful to Prof. Yushun Wang and Dr. Yuezheng Gong for fruitful discussions.